Direct vs Regular Mutual Fund Plans: The Complete India Guide

 Using the Switch Cost Calculator

-The calculator below lets you estimate the cost of your specific Regular-to-Direct switch — including the capital gains tax you will trigger if you redeem and rebuy.
+The calculator below estimates the trade-off in your own numbers.
+A Regular-to-Direct switch is treated like a redemption and purchase, so capital gains tax can apply.
 Enter your current folio value, the TER gap, your investment horizon, and your estimated capital gain.
 The output shows:

 [Switch Cost Calculator]